JuliaLang/julia/README.md

 You can read about [getting started](https://docs.julialang.org/en/stable/manual/getting-started/) in the manual.

-If you are building a Julia package for distribution on Linux, MacOS, or Windows, take a look at the detailed notes in [DISTRIBUTING.md](https://github.com/JuliaLang/julia/blob/master/DISTRIBUTING.md).
+If you are building a Julia package for distribution on Linux, macOS, or Windows, take a look at the detailed notes in [DISTRIBUTING.md](https://github.com/JuliaLang/julia/blob/master/DISTRIBUTING.md).